LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 Whenever a message is created, it must be added to the outbox of the corresponding partner chain.
 On sidechains, this logic always appends to the mainchain outbox, while on the mainchain, this logic can append to any registered sidechain outbox.

-The Interoperability module exposes the <code>[send][base-interoperability-LIP-sendReducer]</code> reducer which is used to check the liveness of the receiving chain, set the messages index property and append messages to the outbox of the partner chain.
+The Interoperability module exposes the <code>[send][base-interoperability-LIP-sendReducer]</code> reducer which should be used whenever other modules need to send cross-chain messages.
+This functions also checks the liveness of the receiving chain, sets the message nonce property and appends the message to the outbox of the partner chain.

 ### Cross-chain Update Receipt